csound-flossmanual/csound-floss/book/12-f-csound-and-haskell.md

 Csound-expression
 ------------------

 *Csound-expression* is a framework for creation of computer music.
-It is a Haskell library to make Csound much more friendly.
+It is a Haskell library to ease the use of Csound.
 It generates Csound files out of Haskell code.

-With the help of the library we can create our instruments on the fly.
-A few lines in the interpreter is enough to get the cool sound going out of your speakers.
+With the help of the library Csound instruments can be created on the fly.
+A few lines in the interpreter is enough to get cool sound.
 Some of the features of the library are heavily inspired by reactive programming.
-We can invoke the instruments with event streams.
+Instruments can be evoked with event streams.
 Event streams can be combined in the manner of reactive programming.
-The GUI-widgets are producing the event streams as a control messages.
-Moreover with Haskell we get all standard types and functions like lists, maps, trees.
-It's a great way to organize code and data.
+The GUI-widgets are producing the event streams as control messages.
+Moreover with Haskell all standard types and functions like lists, maps and trees can be used.
+By this, code and data can be organized easily.

-One of the great features that comes with the library is big collection of solid patches which are predefined synthesizers with high quality sound.
+One of the great features that comes with the library is a big collection of solid patches which are predefined synthesizers with high quality sound.
-They are provided with library csound-catalog.
+They are provided with the library csound-catalog.

 *Csound-expression* is an open source library.
 It's available on Hackage (the main base of Haskell projects).